-- I have reviewed the 2023 NHD Theme Book and understand the concepts of frontiers in history. - □ I can explain how my topic is connected to the theme. - □ I have a general understanding of the impact my topic had in history. - □ I have completed the COMPASS graphic organizer. - I have chosen a category that will demonstrate my personal skills and complement my topic. - □ I have completed and submitted the Project Worksheet. - I am continuing to list research questions as I explore more information about my topic.
+- □ I have reviewed the 2025 NHD® Theme Book and understand the concepts of rights and responsibilities in history. - □ I can explain how my topic is connected to the theme. - □ I have watched the Research Questions 101 video and used that information to help me write at least three good questions to begin my research. - □ I have a general understanding of the impact my topic had in history. - □ I have completed the BALANCE graphic organizer. - I have chosen a category that will demonstrate my personal skills and complement my topic. - □ I have completed and submitted the Project Worksheet. - I am continuing to list research questions as I explore more information about my topic.